 A way devoid of the confusing interfaces that make DeFi platforms difficult for those using these platforms for the first time.
-And to be honest, complexity is amongst the leading causes for people to avoid flocking to the universe of blockchain.
-The platform also aims to centrally control the decision-making on many of the current platforms.
+And to be honest, the complexity is amongst the leading causes that prevent people from flocking to the universe of blockchain.
+Wault Finance also aims to centrally control the decision-making on many of the current platforms.

-It is with these goals in mind that the platform was created.
+It is with these goals in mind that the Wault Finance platform was created.
 The protocol developed by the team behind Wault Finance has a huge number of unique features.
-These unique features are expected to amplify the amount of wealth-accumulation that the users can do on the platform.
+These unique features are expected to amplify the amount of wealth accumulation that the users can execute on the platform.